AU-Master-Thesis/thesis/sections/4-results/study-1.typ

 #let body = [
   performing than the Circle scenario, and are comparable to @gbpplanner, with only a small expected descrepency.

   @f.obstacle-experiment-makespan presents the makespan results for both the Circle and Environment Obstacles scenarios.
 The figure shows that the makespan for #lm3-th5.n is significantly lower than for the two runs with $t_(K-1)=13.33s$.
-Furthermore, the the makespan values for #lm3-th5.s are much closer to the corresponding values of @gbpplanner.
+Furthermore, the makespan values for #lm3-th5.s are much closer to the corresponding values of @gbpplanner.
 Hence, it was deemed unnecessary to have validative results from the `gbpplanner` code itself.
 ]

 #grid(